SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 First Mate

-“I call 'er Betty.
+"I call 'er Betty.
 She's the
-only lady I trust.” - Brute
+only lady I trust." - Brute
 City Slicker Doc

 Captain your plan is, well, not good.
 Could you be any cruder?
 I doubt it.